AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 **About Sequence Ordering**

-You can optionally define the order in which images are displayed after the image set or spin set is grouped together in Dynamic Media.
+You can also optionally define the order in which images are displayed after the image set or spin set is grouped together in Dynamic Media.
 By default, your assets are ordered alphanumerically.
 However, you can use a comma-separated list of regular expressions to define the order.

-With respect to sequence automation, you can specify rules to force-sort assets in a certain way, if necessary.
-For example, suppose your first asset is always named `_main` and you want it followed with `_alt1`, `_alt2`, `_alt2`.
-In such cases, then could create a sequence rule that looks like the following:
+With respect to sequence ordering automation, you can specify rules to force-sort assets in a certain way, if necessary.
+For example, suppose your first asset is always named `_main` and you want it followed with `_alt1`, `_alt2`, `_alt3`, and so on.
+In such cases, you could create a sequence ordering rule with the following syntax:

 `.*_main,.*_alt[0-9]`

-Nonetheless, it is best to rely on alphanumeric numbering for sorting as much as possible.
+While a force-sort sequence is possible, it is generally best to rely on alphanumeric numbering for sorting, as much as possible.
 Furthermore, you can use the image set or spin set editor tools in Dynamic Media to easily rearrange the sequence order of assets, or add and delete new assets in the set by using a drag-and-drop operation.

 When you finish creating a batch set preset, you apply it to one or more folders that you have created.
-At that point, you are ready to create your image set or spin set, depending on the preset type you chose.
 See [About applying batch set presets to folders](#apply-bsp).

 <!-- See also [Creating a batch set preset for the auto generation of a 2D Spin Set](application-setup.md#creating_a_batch_set_preset_for_the_auto_generation_of_a_2d_spin_set). -->

 **To create a batch set preset for an image set or a spin set:**

-1. Tap the AEM logo and navigate to **[!UICONTROL Tools]** &gt; **[!UICONTROL Assets]** &gt; **[!UICONTROL Batch Set Presets.]**
+1. Tap the Adobe Experience Manager logo and navigate to **[!UICONTROL Tools]** > **[!UICONTROL Assets]** > **[!UICONTROL Batch Set Presets]**.

    ![bsp-create1.png](/help/assets/assets-dm/bsp-create1.png)

-1. On the **[!UICONTROL Batch Set Preset]** page, tap **[!UICONTROL Create.]**
+1. On the **[!UICONTROL Batch Set Presets]** page, near the upper-right corner, tap **[!UICONTROL Create]**.

    ![bsp-create2.png](/help/assets/assets-dm/bsp-create2.png)

 1. In the **[!UICONTROL Create Batch Set Preset]** dialog box, in the **[!UICONTROL Preset Name]** text field, enter a descriptive name.
-The preset name is not editable unless you copy the preset later and specify a new name.
+Be aware that the preset name is not editable if you later decide to change it.

    ![bsp-create3.png](/help/assets/assets-dm/bsp-create3.png)

 1. In the **[!UICONTROL Preset Type]** drop-down list, select **[!UICONTROL ImageSet]** or **[!UICONTROL SpinSet]**.
-Choose the preset type carefully; it is not editable later.
+Be sure you choose the correct preset type; it is not editable later.
 1. Tap **[!UICONTROL Create]**.
 1. On the right side of the **[!UICONTROL Edit Batch Set Preset]** page, set the editable options you want under the **[!UICONTROL Preset Details]** and **[!UICONTROL Set Naming Convention]** headings.
-   See [Preset Details, Set Naming Convention, and Rule Results - RegX options](#features-options-bsp) to learn more about the editable options that are available.
+   See [Preset Details, Set Naming Convention, and Rule Results - RegX options](#features-options-bsp) to learn more about the editable options that are available to you.

    ![bsp-create4.png](/help/assets/assets-dm/bsp-create4.png)